renaissance-publishing/renaissance/content/chapters/16-motivations-and-milestones.md

-Note that we interpret the idea of an “existing character” somewhat loosely; your current character need only be inspired by or based on a previous character—possibly even one from an entirely different game system—to gain milestones from their history.
+Note that we interpret the idea of an “existing character” somewhat loosely; your current character need only be inspired by or based on a previous character — possibly even one from an entirely different game system — to gain milestones from their history.

 <aside class="example">
-Example: a player joining a new group decides to base his *Renaissance* character on his own character from a previous Eclipse Phase game—thus, Dayton Lex, the lightning-wielding psion.
+Example: a player joining a new group decides to base his *Renaissance* character on his own character from a previous Eclipse Phase game — thus, Dayton Lex, the lightning-wielding psion.
 He tells his new group of Dayton’s exploits vaporizing Ultimates with plasma fire, and of the hilarious compulsions his old group picked for his async character when